Isabella d'Este: Marriage

-Almost four years after her marriage in December 1493, Isabella gave birth to her first child out of an eventual total of eight.
-She was a daughter, Eleonora, whom they called Leonora for short, after Isabella's mother, Eleonora of Naples.

 Diplomatic missions

 Isabella had met the French king in Milan in 1500 on a successful diplomatic mission that she had undertaken to protect Mantua from French invasion.
 Louis had been impressed by her alluring personality and keen intelligence.
 It was while she was being entertained by Louis, whose troops occupied Milan, that she offered asylum to Milanese refugees including Cecilia Gallerani, the refined mistress of her sister Beatrice's husband, Ludovico Sforza, Duke of Milan, who had been forced to leave his duchy in the wake of French occupation.
 Isabella presented Cecilia to King Louis, describing her as a "lady of rare gifts and charm".

 Lucrezia Borgia

 A year after her 1502 marriage to Isabella's brother Alfonso, the notorious Lucrezia Borgia became the mistress of Francesco.
 At about the same time, Isabella had given birth to a daughter, Ippolita, and she continued to bear him children throughout Francesco and Lucrezia's long, passionate affair, which was more sexual than romantic.
 Lucrezia had previously made overtures of friendship to Isabella which the latter had coldly and disdainfully ignored.
 From the time Lucrezia had first arrived in Ferrara as Alfonso's intended bride, Isabella, despite having acted as hostess during the wedding festivities, had regarded Lucrezia as a rival, whom she sought to outdo at every opportunity.
 Francesco's affair with Lucrezia, whose beauty was renowned, caused Isabella much jealous suffering and emotional pain.
 The liaison ended when he contracted syphilis as a result of encounters with prostitutes.